 Superior Creates a Sneeze Guard to help combat Covid-19

 More regulations and safety methods are used depending on a manufacturer’s location and personal protocols, with Superior Aluminum no exception.
 Located in southwest Ohio, Superior follows the guidelines outlined by Responsible Restart Ohio for Manufacturing Distribution & Construction.
 In these guidelines, measures such as the ones previously mentioned and more are included.
 Additionally, Superior implements guest and driver rules.
 Visiting guest must first schedule an appointment, have their temperature taken, and be wearing a mask before they are allowed to enter the facility.
 Similarly, drivers who are delivering or picking up from Superior must stay within a designated driver area to reduce face to face contact.

-While physical assembly of products cannot be done remotely, some companies within the building products industry have been going digital for other tasks.
-Going digital can come in many forms, but one of the most common has been office personnel working from home or remotely, either full or part-time.
+While physical assembly of products cannot be done remotely, some companies within the building products industry have gone remote for other tasks.
+More specifically, allowing office personnel to work from home wither full or part-time has become commonplace.
 By creating these hybrid work environments, the overall face to face interactions are greatly reduced without sacrificing much in the way of productivity.
 In conjunction with working remotely, meetings have also gone digital.
-Instead of members huddling up in a small room together to discuss business, each participant can join from the safety of their own home if desired.
+Instead of members huddling up in a small room together to discuss business, each participant can join from the safety of their home.

 For its own part, Superior has embraced the online world.
-While already in use before Covid-19, Superior uses an online company shared file to easily work on documents together, without the need of face to face interactions.
+While already in use before Covid-19, Superior uses an online company shared file to easily work on documents together, without the need for face-to-face interactions.
 Additionally, instant messaging further allows employees to collaborate together on projects, all while staying socially distant.
 Finally, and as previously mentioned, meetings at Superior are now conducted virtually.
 These virtual meetings have been an excellent supplement for traditional meetings and has actually saved time and effort for all involved!